top of page

 A two-time recipient of the DC Commission on the Arts and Humanities Fellowship (FY21 and FY22) and a DC Art Bank grantee.
 My original works have been acquired for public art collections in DC public schools, government buildings, hotels, libraries, and universities.
 I also illustrated the children’s book A Beard Like My Dad.

-My art has been featured in numerous exhibitions and publications, including The Washington Post, Contemporary Collage Magazine, and Canvas Rebel.
+My art has been featured in numerous exhibitions and publications, including The Washington Post, Contemporary Collage Magazine, Black Collagists by Teri Henderson.
 Through a distinct visual language, I attempt to expand the boundaries of collage and narrative art, offering a poignant, joyful, and reflective lens on African American life and resilience.

 American Artist